vjkapur/anc-redistricting/README.md

 The TL;DR is:
 - Ward-level districting is currently being debated and primarily concerns the contentious issue of shifting portions of Ward 6 into Wards 7 and 8.
-- Ward 5's population growth is nontrivial, but tracks with the District as a whole, so significant Ward-level redistricting is unlikely.
+- Population growth in Wards 1-5 is nontrivial, but tracks with the District as a whole, so significant Ward-level redistricting is unlikely.
 - Ward-level redistricting will take a while, and only after that will ANC-level redistricting become a concern.
 - ANCs are nonpartisan offices not subject to a primary, so ANC candidate sign-up only becomes a hard deadline in summer 2022.
 We might not know the final boundaries until then.

 ## purpose
-The purpose of this repository is to explore available data and begin forming an understanding of the redistricting concerns Ward 5 will likely have.
+The purpose of this repository is to explore available data and begin forming an understanding of the redistricting concerns communities will likely have.
 The scope may grow and shrink over time.

 Initially, the plan is to crunch the ANC- and SMD-level populations for pre-2022 boundaries to identify imbalances created by the [2020 Census numbers](https://planning.dc.gov/publication/2020-census-information-and-data).
 Any code artifacts will live in this Github repo for now.